holla22/Modx-Clickatell-SMS-Event-Notification/README.md

 # Modx Clickatell SMS Event Notification
-This is a Modx events plugin that sends you an sms if someone logs in or creates new resources on your modx installation
+This is a Modx events plugin that sends you an sms if someone logs in or creates new resources on your modx installation.
+Register a HTTP API with clickatell to get this to work.

 # Installation
 Move the folders to this path assets/elements/plugins